JBisquick/rock-paper-scissors/README.md

 # Lessons Learned:

-I built this website using JavaScript for the first time.
-I gained knowledge on how to use functions, cases, if-else statements, math functions, DOM manipulation, and events.
+This was my first time building a website using JavaScript.
+I gained knowledge on how to use functions, cases, if-else statements, math functions, arrays, DOM manipulation, and events.